bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 ### Algo

 Now let's talk about the algo.
 How does for loop (or other iteration statements) handle continue and break?
 It has a variable called `labelset` - which contains the list of labels for the current for loop.
-As a quick reminder, in every iteration - if some condition is satisfied, for loop executes the body of the loop.
+Quick reminder to for loops - in every iteration, if some condition is satisfied - it executes the body .
 Now, after for loop executes the body of the loop - it looks at its completion record.

 ### So, who handles what?